Sayantan-B-dev/Lv2_DailyRecordsAppDSA/README.md

 after cloning do 'npm i' in your terminal make sure to 'cd' to the folder directory where you save the files first you need mongoDB installed in your system project runs in http://localhost:3000/

+note:i might include it as an web app in my main project!